 By accepting admission to CC, students are agreeing to uphold the residential requirement at Colorado College.
 The housing agreement is provided to explain the contractual relationship between the department and the student.
 By signing the agreement, students are accepting its terms for that semester/year.

-Since residential buildings are not suited for most pets and animals the only pets that we permit students have in the residence areas at any time are: fish/crustaceans that live under water.
+Since residential buildings are not suited for most pets and animals the only pets that we permit students have in the residence areas at any time are: fish/crustaceans that live under water, with a maximum allowable tank size of 10 gallons.
 Service animals and Emotional Support Animals are registered through the Accessibility Resource office.

 Appliances and Electrical Equipment

 Sharing a residential community includes sharing the utility capabilities of that facility.
 Outlets and overall electrical capacity in all student-housing areas can easily be overloaded if misused, especially in some of the more historic buildings.
 As a result, this policy requires that students use caution and limit their use of electrical equipment in the residential buildings to minimize risk of harm to themselves and the community.
 While personal expression is valued, the physical safety of the community is prioritized above individual expression with regard to electrical items.

 The following are examples of how this policy applies.

 - All electrical items must be Underwriters Laboratory (UL) listed and in good operating condition.